HOW TO PLANT?

 Step 1

-After researching which native plants will perform best at your site, dig a hole as deep as the pot and twice its width.
+After researching and selecting which native plants will perform best at your site, it's time to plant!
+Start by digging a hole as deep as the pot and twice its width.

 Remove as much of the potting medium from the roots as possible.
-This mixture is inert, provides no nutrients, and, if it dries, will become hydrophobic and prevent the roots from accessing water.
+This mixture is intended for potted plants-- not for plants in the ground.
+It provides no nutrients, and, if it dries, will become hydrophobic and prevent the roots from accessing water.
+Removing it helps ensure the plant's roots will establish with the native soil faster.
 It's okay if you don't remove all of it!

 Step 2